jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 {{< berkson-paradox id="berkson" >}}

-The end result is wonderfully correlated and messy data that feels real and is more fun to work with.
+Combine this all together and you get data that is filled with correlations, large and small, inversed and positive, linear and not-so-linear, spurious and true.
+Or in other words, data that is actually worth analyzing.

 ### Shape